square-computersetup/square-computersetup.github.io/_pages/mac-druva.md

 Using the checkboxes, select whether to restore just your data (recommended) or data plus settings.
 Then click [Restore](#done){: .btn .btn--inverse .btn--small}.

 <a name="done"></a>
+You may close the Druva window and the restore process (if any) will continue in the background.

 That wasn't so hard, right?
 Now your Macbook is protected against any accidental data corruption or physical theft.

 [Next Step &rarr;](/go/){: .btn .btn--success .btn--large}